Blockchain for Payments

 Below, ScienceSoft shares a sample architecture of blockchain payment solutions we deliver, describes its key components and payment processing flow:

 Payment transactions in the blockchain are initiated by network participants or automatically enforced by smart contracts upon pre-defined events.
-The requested transaction is broadcast to the pear-to-pear (P2P) network of nodes that validate the transaction based on the pre-defined consensus protocol.
+The requested transaction is broadcast to the peer-to-peer (P2P) network of nodes that validate the transaction based on the pre-defined consensus protocol.
 Once validated and encrypted with a hash function, blockchain data is stored in timestamped blocks linked in chronological order.
 The blocks form a distributed ledger that serves as a single source of truth to trace payments-related activities and prove the identity of blockchain users.
 All network members maintain their own copies of the shared ledger that get auto-updated as new data appears.

 Users interact with a blockchain to send, receive, and trace payments using role-specific web and/or mobile applications (e.g., for individuals, businesses, financial services providers).